hoccer/wall-deployment/README.md

-# Hoccer Receiver Deployment
+# Hoccer XO WebClient Backend Deployment

-The deployment will fetch the latest build from [Jenkins](https://jenkins.hoccer.de/job/hoccer-receiver/).
+The deployment will fetch the latest build from [Jenkins](https://jenkins.hoccer.de/job/talk-webclient-backend/).
 Note: If the latest Jenkins build was not successful, the deployment will fail.

 ## Prerequisites